BOCOVO/db-schema-visualizer/packages/prisma-vs-code-extension/README.md

 - Allow you to drag diagrams
 - Support both light and dark themes

+## Tutorial

+This [tutorial](https://juste.bocovo.me/visualize-the-entity-relationship-diagram-from-prisma-code-in-the-vscode-editor) shows how to use it.

 ## Extension Settings

 The following Visual Studio Code settings are available for the extension.